graphql/graphql-spec/spec/Section 6 -- Execution.md

   - If {objectType} is a possible type of {fragmentType}, return {true}
     otherwise return {false}.

-getArgumentValuesFromSpread(fragmentSpread, schema, fragmentDefinitionVariableDefinitions, variableValues, fragmentArgumentValues):
+getArgumentValuesFromSpread(fragmentSpread, fragmentDefinition, variableValues, fragmentArgumentValues):

 - Let {coercedValues} be an empty unordered Map.
-- For each {variableDefinition} in {fragmentDefinitionVariableDefinitions}:
+- For each {variableDefinition} in {fragmentDefinition}:
   - Let {variableName} be the name of {variableDefinition}.
   - Let {variableType} be the type of {variableDefinition}.
   - Let {defaultValue} be the default value for {variableDefinition}.